elliot736/authz-playground/README.md

 Tests are spec-driven and table-driven throughout.
 The evaluator alone has 16 test cases covering every combination of permit/forbid/default-deny with various condition types.

-## Contributing

 Open an issue before starting work on anything significant.
-PRs should include tests written before the implementation — that's how this project was built and that's how it should stay.
+PRs should include tests written before the implementation.

+---

 ## License